vidister/gimp-web/content/about/meta/index.md

 1. Download/Get GIMP
 2. Learn *about* GIMP
 3. Learn *how to use* GIMP (tutorials + documentation)
-4. Help the project (financially or manpower)
+4. News
-5. News
+5. Help the project (financially or manpower)

-It seems like #2 would probably cease being a reason after someone has learned about the project.
+It seems like #2 could probably cease being a reason after someone has learned about the project.